📌 itinerary | hotels | places visited | best eats | train schedule | japanese phrases | resources

 💳 transportation cards | suica & pasmo transportation cards are no longer available at the airport. as you travel, you will need to purchase a virtual suica or passmo through apple pay. head into your apple wallet, hit transit card, type in suica or passmo, select amount & you’re all set! tap to pay at any vendor or transit hub. for android users, i was able to get a traveler’s suica at the airport — but that may no longer be available.

-wi-fi was invaluable throughout my stay! i grabbed wi-fi at the airport arrivals hall called ninja. it was a portable box that also included a phone charging port & i paid about $165 USD
+📶 wi-fi wi-fi was invaluable throughout my stay! i grabbed wi-fi at the airport arrivals hall called ninja. it was a portable box that also included a phone charging port & i paid about $165 USD for speedy access while on the go throughout the two weeks i was in japan.

 ✈️ flights jfk & haneda allow premium economy japan airlines customers to utilize their airport lounges. after TSA, find the primeclass lounge at JFK or the sakura lounge post-customs in haneda airport. on board, JAL has a limited number of seats that accommodate (2) seats instead of three (!), so definitely grab those early on! you will be served (2) meals, a snack box & can order beverages, alcohol & hot ramen noodle cups throughout.